 A few months later, for our six month anniversary Jeff and I took a trip down to Cave City and stayed at that Wigwam Village.
 Then in June, while on our most recent road trip, we finally crossed number three off the list, San Bernardino – number seven of the original seven!
 I say finally but we managed to stay at all three of the remaining Wigwam Villages in a span of just a few days over a year which is pretty darn awesome, right?!

 Of the three Wigwam Villages I think this one was the nicest inside.
 It might have even been bit bigger than the others as well.
 That’s not to put the others down though, all three were clean, had friendly staff, and made for super cool photo opportunities.

 I celebrated crossing off my goal of staying at the three remaining Wigwam Villages by getting a permanent souvenir.
 While shoving my face with a delicious burger from In-N-Out I searched for tattoo artists in the area.
 I wasn’t able to find one in San Bernardino on such short notice but found Mikey Sarratt at High Noon Tattoo in Phoenix.
 He not only responded to my email super quickly, but came in on his day off just to do this little tattoo.
-I was SO nervous but I seriously could not be happier with the finished result.
-You can sneak a peek at it in this post.
+I was SO nervous but I seriously could not be happier with the finished result!

 Special thanks to Jeff for being more than willing to make all my silly little dreams come true.
 That guy hates staying anywhere but really nice hotels but made the exception because he understood how much it meant to me.
 You da best!
 I love you!